Bias from small-scale leakage in Pulsar Timing Array maps: Emergence of small-scale leakage

 The geometric picture presented above has, in reality, a deeper implication in terms of statistical inference of the harmonic coefficients, as in a likelihood-based analysis.
 Harmonic coefficients in the weak field regime have a Gaussian distribution; therefore, we can introduce a Gaussian likelihood statistics as~\cite{alihaimoud2020}

 where~$\boldsymbol{\RR}^\mathrm{th}$ is the vector of theoretical correlated residuals, and~$\mathrm{Cov} = \left \langle \left( \boldsymbol{\RR} - \boldsymbol{\RR}^\mathrm{th} \right) \left( \boldsymbol{\RR} - \boldsymbol{\RR}^\mathrm{th} \right)^T \right \rangle$ is a covariance matrix.\footnote{ The likelihood in equation~\eqref{eq:likelihood} is used exclusively to determine the harmonic coefficients that best match the realization of the Universe in which we live in.
 It does not serve the purpose of estimating the posterior of the theoretical model parameters used to generate our set of realizations.
-Therefore, the extra term~``$\log\mathrm{det} \mathrm{Cov}$'' that should appear in the case of Gaussian likelihoods has been removed from equation~\eqref{eq:likelihood} since it is just a fixed additive constant for the purpose at hand.} In the pure signal limit, as shown in appendix~\ref{app:smallscale_leakage_complementary}, the elements of the covariance matrix read as
+Therefore, the extra term~``$\log\mathrm{det} \mathrm{Cov}$'' that should appear in the case of Gaussian likelihoods has been removed from equation~\eqref{eq:likelihood} since it is just a fixed additive constant for the purpose at hand.
+On the other hand, in a band-power estimation framework, where the theoretical~$C_\ell$ enter the covariance, this term is essential for regularization and must be retained.} In the pure signal limit, as shown in appendix~\ref{app:smallscale_leakage_complementary}, the elements of the covariance matrix read as

 where~$N^\mathrm{shot}_\ell$ is the Poissonian shot-noise term due to the discreteness of the SMBHBs, and with the composite indices~$i_{pq}$ we explicitly indicate which pulsar pair corresponds to each row/column of the covariance matrix.